-- Level 3 qualification - It is NOT instead of your A Levels but an enrichment subject in addition to your 3 main subjects - Worth an additional 28 UCAS points, Graded A to E (A 28, A 24, B 20, C 16, D 12, E 8) (see next slide) - Outcomes in the form of a dissertation, with final oral presentation - Aids the development of many key skills such as independent learning, research and critical thinking which are valued by both employers and universities. - An opportunity to show academic commitment to your chosen subject and also to explore a topic you enjoy for its own sake - In our Sixth For, you will choose either Core Maths or the EPQ in addition to your programme of study.
+- Level 3 qualification - It is NOT instead of A Levels but an enrichment subject in addition to a student's 3 main subjects - Worth an additional 28 UCAS points, Graded A to E (A 28, A - 24, B - 20, C - 16, D - 12, E - 8) - Outcomes in the form of a dissertation, with final oral presentation - Aids the development of many key skills such as independent learning, research and critical thinking which are valued by both employers and universities. - An opportunity to show academic commitment to a chosen subject and also to explore a topic of personal interest - In our Sixth Form, students will choose either Core Maths or the EPQ in addition to their programme of study.

-For a topic of your choice, you will create a project by a process of:
+For a topic of choice, students will create a project by a process of:

 - Managing objectives

 - Using resources

 - Developing and evaluating the outcome

-- The topic can either complement your current studies or be based on future interests
+- The topic can either complement current studies or be based on future interests